Mt. San Jacinto College: Police chief dismissals

-The college police chief, Kevin Segawa, was arrested on December 2, 2009 and charged with eight felonies.
+The college police chief, Kevin Segawa, was arrested on December 2, 2009, and charged with eight felonies.
 He pleaded guilty to charges that included bribery, perjury and misappropriation of public funds related to his work at the college and dealings with a tow business owner.
 He pleaded guilty on June 23, 2010.
-Other charges stemmed from Segawa allegedly not filling complete arrest reports in two cases, one of which has resulted in a civil suit pending against the college.
+Other charges stemmed from Segawa allegedly not filling complete arrest reports in two cases, one of which resulted in a civil suit against the college.

 The replacement for Segawa, John Ortega, began acting as chief on March 14, 2011.
 On December 15, 2011, Ortega was placed on paid (salary administrative) leave for undisclosed reasons.
-On February 9, 2012 the MSJC Board of Trustees decided not to renew his contract.
-The college declined to comment on the dismissal, but the Greater Orange News Service reports that Ortega's dismissal may involve a sex scandal.
+On February 9, 2012, MSJC's board of trustees decided not to renew his contract.
+The college declined to comment on the dismissal, but the Greater Orange News Service reported that Ortega's dismissal may have involved a sex scandal.

 On February 2, 2013, a civil trial against the college began.
-Chris Kuhl is suing the college for wrongful termination.
+Chris Kuhl sued the college for wrongful termination.
 Three other officers initially joined in the suit against the college: Ron Navarreta, Scott Jensen, and Pedro Gonzalez.
 Gonzalez settled with the college, according to court records.
-The other plaintiff's suits were split into separate trials by a court order, and will begin at an unknown date.
+The other plaintiff's suits were split into separate trials by a court order.

 Eminent domain claim

-MSJC exerted the right of eminent domain to take 30 acres of land owned by Azusa Pacific University (a private evangelical college).
+MSJC exerted the right of eminent domain to take 30 acres of land owned by Azusa Pacific University, a local private evangelical university.
 MSJC put down nearly $1.8 million to compensate Azusa Pacific for the condemned land.
 Subsequent to receiving notice of eminent domain, but before MSJC took possession, Azusa Pacific constructed an educational facility.
 The university countered the eminent domain action by arguing that MSJC should pay the market value of the land in 2004 when MSJC took possession.
 This amount was considerably higher than the value of the land in 2000 when MSJC condemned it.
 The California Supreme Court unanimously decided in favor of MSJC, declaring that the $1.8 million was fair compensation for the land.